neilkatin/lahcert-activation-process/source/sms.rst

 Details
 -------

-Our CERT phone number (650 549 5242) is a google voice number.
+Our CERT phone number (650 549 5242) is a Google voice number.
 This means it is a virtual number.
 Many people can monitor it.

 We also have SMS messages set up to forward to a cell phone in the ARK (note: this doesn't exist